SlimRunner/cs131-project-tester/README.md

 ```
 ````

-Fill in the code blocks as appropriate.
+Fill in the code blocks as appropriate. **Also if you use VSCode I added a custom snippet to add the boilerplate**.
+To use the snippet type `addunit` then press `ctrl+space` to get the suggestions (since markdown files do not automatically bring up the autocomplete).
+Finally, press enter and fill in the blanks as you want.

 The tags such as `*code*` are optional and can contain any text you want, so long as they are enclosed in asterisks.
 Additionally, you may add remarks anywhere with `> ...`.
 These along with empty lines (or lines containing only spaces) **are ignored**.
 Any type of text anywhere will cause an error when parsing the test cases.